leanprover-community/lean4-metaprogramming-book/md/main/expressions.md

 named "Nat.succ" and a constant named "Nat.zero".

-That example gives us an idea of what we're aiming at: we use expressions to represent all lean terms at the meta level.
+That example gives us an idea of what we're aiming at: we use expressions to represent all Lean terms at the meta level.
 Let's check the precise definition of [`Expr`](https://github.com/leanprover/lean4/blob/master/src/Lean/Expr.lean).

 ```lean